trigger-corp/Forge-Documentation/source/api/file.rst

 Returns true or false based on whether a given object is a file object and points to an existing file on the current device.

-.. js:function:: file.isFile(file, success[, error])
+.. js:function:: file.isFile(file, success, error)

     :param file file: the file object to check.
-    :param function success: callback to be invoked when no errors occur, first argument a boolean value
+    :param function(isFile) success: callback to be invoked when no errors occur, first argument a boolean value.
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 ``isImage``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~